 2. Be Reasonable About Your Commute

 “I had problems with tardiness too,” said Ms. Ivers.
 “Since I take the expressway to work, traffic became a problem.
 Especially during construction.
 Unfortunately, I wasn’t building in a buffer for problems on the road.
+And, you guessed it, I couldn’t get to work on time.
 Similarly, I added 15 minutes to my estimated commuting time.
 That really helped.”

 “I’d like to piggyback on that thought,” said Mrs. Cordova.
 “For me, getting to work on time requires meal prep the night before.
 First, my lunch – and my kids’ – need to be packed.
 Second, I need to know what I’m getting out for dinner.
 And if it’s a crockpot meal, everything needs to be chopped and measured the day before.
 Finally, I even prepare breakfast foods ahead of time.
 At my house, we freeze pancakes and small egg muffins.”